Misha Cajic

 Summary

-• Double-counting happens when emissions are counted more than once, often in Scope 3 reporting or carbon credit claims.
+• Double-counting occurs when emissions are counted more than once, commonly in Scope 3 reporting or carbon credit claims.

-• Scope 3 coordination with suppliers and customers is key to accurate emissions tracking.
+• Scope 3: Coordinate reporting with suppliers and customers to ensure accurate allocation.